burukuru/docs/pages/documentation/0-get-started/setup-guide.md

 ## Test the Visualiser

 The [Grakn visualiser](../grakn-dashboard/visualiser.html) provides a graphical tool to inspect and query your graph data.
 You can open the visualiser by navigating to [localhost:4567](http://localhost:4567) in your web browser.
 The visualiser allows you to make queries or simply browse the knowledge ontology within the graph.
-The screenshot below shows a basic query (`match $x isa person; offset 0; limit 100`) typed into the form at the top of the main pane, and visualised by pressing ">" to submit the query:
+The screenshot below shows a basic query (`match $x isa person;`) typed into the form at the top of the main pane, and visualised by pressing ">" to submit the query:

 ![Person query](/images/match-$x-isa-person.png)

 You can zoom the display in and out, and move the nodes around for better visibility.
-Please see our [Grakn visualiser](../grakn-dashboard/visualiser.html) documentation for further details.
+Please see our [visualiser](../grakn-dashboard/visualiser.html) documentation for further details.

 ### Troubleshooting
 If you are having trouble getting Grakn running, please check our [FAQ page](../resources/faq.html), and if you have any questions, do ask them on our [discussion forum](http://discuss.grakn.ai), on [Stack Overflow](http://stackoverflow.com) or on our [Slack channel](https://grakn.ai/slack.html).